 - Adepts can also use Singularity, allowing you to throw a mini black hole at enemies.
 The Singularity can pull multiple enemies into a floating orbit around the black hole, leaving them defenceless and open to fire from your teammates.

 - Another useful power is Warp which creates a Mass Effect field near enemies.
-Warp severely weakens an enemies armor and deals damage to the enemy.
-Warp is useful against heavily armored opponents, allowing your team mates to inflict more damage by weakening their armor.
+Warp severely weakens an enemy's armor and deals damage to the enemy.
+Warp is useful against heavily armored opponents, allowing your teammates to inflict more damage by weakening their armor.

 - Adepts can use all firearms but they are not as good with them as Soldiers are.
 Adept classes can also use cluster grenades to send enemies flying into nearby objects causing a lot of damage.